cryptpad/documentation/user_guide/collaboration.rst

 |address-book| **Contacts** tab: Select CryptPad contacts to invite them to the team.
 Invitees receive an invite notification and can confirm they want to join the team.

-|link| **Link** tab: Copy a link to send through the means of your choice (preferably a secure mode of cummunication).
+|link| **Link** tab: Copy a link to send through the means of your choice (preferably a secure mode of communication).
 This link is single-use only.
 It becomes invalid after someone first uses it to join the team.

 -  **Temporary name**: Used to identify the invite link in the list of pending invitations.